 Some community residents expressed outright opposition to the establishment of an ECNCD.
 Others, while believing that East Cambridge could benefit from a moderate level of additional historic preservation efforts, believe that the proposed ECNCD goes too far.
-Matters of concern to many members of the public included housing affordability; whether or not to include the Cambridge Street business district in the study; the costs of materials and labor to conform to district requirements; the necessity and cost of professional representation; and the possibility of arbitrary and capricious behavior by future NCD commissioners.

-1) Increased Financial Costs Borne by Home and Property Owners

-- In both historic districts and NCDs some applicants find the historic/conservation process to be intimidating.
-Interpreting the guidelines, completing applications, providing drawings or sketches and description of materials, and their correct submission takes time, money and effort. - Some applicants feel the need to pay lawyers and/architects for counsel and representation at hearings. - Specific styles and materials that are non-stock items at home improvement stores can lead to more expensive custom designs, special order materials or millwork, and require expertise to install. - 2) Negative Impact of Historic and NCDs on Housing Affordability & Diversity - Some believe the increased financial costs of projects in NCDs will inevitably lead to increased rents and housing prices and decreased density, which in turn could discourage demographic diversity,. - 3) Negative Impact on the Local Business Community - The East Cambridge Business Association (ECBA) expressed concern that a potential ECNCD would place additional financial burden on small businesses, which already face a myriad of challenges as a result of Covid-19.
+- 1. Increased Financial Costs Borne by Home and Property Owners - In both historic districts and NCDs some applicants find the historic/conservation process to be intimidating.
+Interpreting the guidelines, completing applications, providing drawings or sketches and description of materials, and their correct submission takes time, money and effort. - Some applicants feel the need to pay lawyers and/architects for counsel and representation at hearings. - Specific styles and materials that are non-stock items at home improvement stores can lead to more expensive custom designs, special order materials or millwork, and require expertise to install. - 2.
+Negative Impact of Historic and NCDs on Housing Affordability and Diversity - Some believe the increased financial costs of projects in NCDs will inevitably lead to increased rents and housing prices and decreased density, which in turn could discourage demographic diversity,. - 3.
+Negative Impact on the Local Business Community - The East Cambridge Business Association (ECBA) expressed concern that a potential ECNCD would place additional financial burden on small businesses, which already

-- The ECBA also expressed concern that the adoption of an ECNCD would create an unnecessary bureaucratic and financial burden on tenants and discourage necessary work and required upkeep. - 4) Delayed Use and Enjoyment - The application process could lead to long, unanticipated delays while planning and submitting alternative designs, awaiting approvals, securing the services of architects or designers, and waiting for custom or specialized material orders and contractor availability, all of which would delay owners' use and enjoyment of their property. - 5) Stifling Creativity & Deferring Necessary Upkeep - - Fearing rejection, delays and wasted expense, some applicants may scale back their designs in order to conform to what they believe will ensure swift historic/NCD approval of their application. - Some applicants may perceive the added bureaucratic and financial requirements of the historic/NCD approval process too burdensome, and therefore defer or indefinitely postpone desired and necessary improvements. - 6) Unintended Consequences of Vague, Inconsistent and Conflicting NCD Goals & Guidelines - Some fear that over time vague, inconsistent and conflicting NCD Goals & Guidelines will lead to inconsistent interpretations by an ever changing cast of future volunteer ECNCD commissioners. - 7) Potential for Arbitrary and Capricious ECNCD Decisions - - Some are concerned about the potential for arbitrary and capricious decisions that would impinge on the rights of community home and property owners. - 8) Lack of Transparency, Legitimacy and Community Consensus for an ECNCD - - Many feel that their concerns have been ignored and excluded from what they believe to be a closed study process.
+- face a myriad of challenges as a result of Covid-19. - The ECBA also expressed concern that the adoption of an ECNCD would create an unnecessary bureaucratic and financial burden on tenants and discourage necessary work and required upkeep.

+4. Delayed Use and Enjoyment

+- The application process could lead to long, unanticipated delays while planning and submitting alternative designs, awaiting approvals, securing the services of architects or designers, and waiting for custom or specialized material orders and contractor availability, all of which would delay owners' use and enjoyment of their property. - 5.
+Stifling Creativity and Deferring Necessary Upkeep - Fearing rejection, delays and wasted expense, some applicants may scale back their designs in order to conform to what they believe will ensure swift historic/NCD approval of their application. - Some applicants may perceive the added bureaucratic and financial requirements of the historic/NCD approval process too burdensome, and therefore defer or indefinitely postpone desired and necessary improvements. - 6.
+Unintended Consequences of Vague, Inconsistent and Conflicting NCD Goals and Guidelines - Some fear that over time vague, inconsistent and conflicting NCD Goals and Guidelines will lead to inconsistent interpretations by an ever-changing cast of future volunteer ECNCD commissioners. - 7.
+Potential for Arbitrary and Capricious ECNCD Decisions - Some are concerned about the potential for arbitrary and capricious decisions that would impinge on the rights of community home and property owners. - 8.
+Lack of Transparency, Legitimacy and Community Consensus for an ECNCD - Many feel that their concerns have been ignored and excluded from what they believe to be a closed study process.
 This, they believe, led to many of the unresolved frustrations that boiled over at the March 2020 meeting and continue to the present day.
 At best, they believe, the community is deeply divided.

-The Study Committee explored these and other objections on many occasions.
+The Study Committee discussed these objections on several occasions.
 The following observations can be made: